Fractional CFO for SaaS: How CFO Leadership Drives Growth in 2026

 Build a SaaS cash runway forecast you can trust

 A SaaS cash runway forecast should be accurate enough to make hiring and spend decisions without panic.
+Building a reliable cash runway forecast is a critical component of a SaaS company’s financial strategy, ensuring that leadership can make data-driven decisions for sustainable growth.
 If it’s not, you’ll either grow too slow (fear) or too fast (cash surprise).

 Here’s the core model you need to run: